 Refresco is active worldwide, with dozens of production locations.
 An always up-to-date overview of all 1,800 leased assets and the underlying lease contracts is therefore of great added value.
 Over the years, however, the various acquisitions have resulted in a substantial mix of systems and administrations.
 This became a real problem with the arrival of the new IFRS16 requirements.
 IFRS16 is the new guideline and reporting standard of the International Accounting Standards Board (IASB) for lease commitments.
 From the beginning of 2019, all external reports have to comply with this standard.

-The new standard means that all of Refresco's lease commitments must be included on the balance sheet, effective 2019: buildings, entire factories, vehicles, production lines.
+The new standard means that all of Refresco's lease commitments must be included on the balance sheet: buildings, entire factories, vehicles, production lines effective 2019.
 This is more than just an accounting exercise.
 It means identifying relevant contracts, collecting data points and adjusting processes.
 The impact of IFRS16 on a company's financial position and results can also be significant.
-For example, Refresco's debt burden seems to have increased considerably.
-Moreover, because the lease costs are no longer included in the EBITDA results - as they are now 'below the line' as depreciation - EBITDA also rises.
+For example, Refresco's liability seems to have increased considerably.
+Moreover, because the lease costs are no longer included in the EBITDA results - as they are now 'below the line' as depreciation - EBITDA is increased.
 The introduction of IFRS16 is therefore a complex financial exercise that requires more than just a smart automation solution.

 The right solution: Planon